aaron-grau/curic/javascript/homeworks/questions/first_ajax.md

 # Your First AJAX Request

-You're going to dive more into AJAX in a bit, but we need to give you a taste before building jQuery lite.
+You're going to dive more into AJAX in a bit, but we need to give you a taste before building jQuery lite in a few days.

 ## Part 1: Up and Running